Embark on a Journey of Spiritual Education and Experiential Learning

 What else does the shaman do?

 A shaman understands that everything that is, is alive; that everything is imbued with consciousness and can communicate.
 And so, the shaman will talk to the plants, animals, rocks, clouds, to anything, really.
-The shaman reads the signs of nature and performs other various types of divination.
-In promoting healing, the shaman puts something into a patient, such as spiritual power, or takes something out of a person, such as a disharmonious spirit.
+The shaman reads the signs of nature and performs various types of divination.
+In promoting healing, the shaman puts something into a patient, such as spiritual power, or takes something out of a person, such as a misplaced spirit power.
 The shaman may engage in depossession, locate lost objects, provide a voice for the spirits, or bring back the old ways from the ancestors.
-The shaman may help the spirit of a deceased human to leave this world-psychopomp work.
-In short, the shaman is the ultimate spirit worker.
+The shaman may help the spirit of a deceased human to leave this world while acting as a psychopomp.
+In short, the shaman is a spirit worker taking on tasks to bring balance and well-being to a community.

 How does one become a shaman?

-One can embark on the unfolding path to becoming a shaman in many ways: inheritance, apprenticeship, a calling, an initiatory illness, appointment by the spirits.
-We know that through study and practice, modern people can employ the simple and time-tested techniques of the shaman to make a significant difference in the world.
+Traditionally, indigenous people embarked on the unfolding path to become a shaman in many ways: inheritance, apprenticeship, a calling, an initiatory illness, or via divine election wherein the spirits approach and invite.
+As modern, Western people, we can learn the methods of healing and divination with and engage the help of the spirits.
+This will take us a step along the path.
+It is typically up to those for whom one works to call one a shaman.
+We know that through study and practice, modern people can employ the simple and time-tested techniques of the shaman and make a significant difference in the world.

 Some would say that no one in their right mind would call themselves a shaman.
 Instead, they leave that naming to those they attempt to help.
-Grandfather Duvan, who was a 94-year old Ulchi shaman when I met him, said that he was not a shaman but only a man asking the spirits for help.
+Grandfather Duvan, who was a 94-year-old Ulchi shaman said in ceremony that he was not a shaman but only a man asking the spirits for help.

 Why walk in the footsteps of the shaman?

-Some have a spiritual hunger, others yearn to help, and others want to enhance their existent healing practices.
+Some have a spiritual hunger, others yearn to help, and others want to enhance their existing healing practices.
 As Joseph Campbell has said, “We are in a free fall into the future without any guides.”
-When we practice shamanism, we connect with unlimited guidance.
+When we practice shamanism, we connect with unlimited guidance from helping spirits and learn ways not only to help, but how to build power that benefits our communities.